Hip osteoarthritis (coxarthrosis)

 - Your muscle strength and stability

-- Mobilize your hip to reduce pain and improve movement
+- Mobilizing your hip to reduce pain and improve movement

-- Provide you with specific exercises to improve control of your hip movements
+- Providing you with specific exercises to improve control over your hip movements

-- Prescribe exercises to restore mobility, reduce pain, and regain muscle strength.
+- Prescribing exercises to regain mobility, reduce pain, and restore your muscle strength

-- Teaching you how to balance your daily activities and leisure time
+- Teaching you how to properly manage your daily activities and hobbies

-- Giving you advice on your posture and everyday movements
+- Giving you advice on your posture and daily movements

-Important: Osteoarthritis itself cannot be cured, as it is a degenerative process that cannot be reversed.
+Important: Osteoarthritis itself cannot be cured, as it is a wear-and-tear process that does not reverse.
 However, treatment can completely eliminate the symptoms associated with hip osteoarthritis, even if the osteoarthritis is still present in the joint.

-The best thing to do is to stay active.
+The best thing to do is stay active.
 Movement is the best remedy for osteoarthritis symptoms.
-Start slowly and gradually increase according to your tolerance.
+Start gently and gradually increase as tolerated.

 If you are sedentary, start by taking regular walks and doing mobility exercises for your hips and legs.
-Respect your pain and increase gradually.
+Listen to your body and increase gradually.
 If you are already active, continue with activities that do not cause too much pain.

-Here are some other tips that may help:- Temporarily stop movements that cause too much pain and gradually resume them afterwards.
+Here are some additional tips that can help:- Temporarily stop movements that cause too much pain and gradually resume them later

-- Limit the amount of time you spend in the same position.
-Get up at least once an hour to move around for a few minutes.
+- Limit the time spent in the same position.
+Get up at least every hour to move around for a few minutes

 You can reduce your risk of developing osteoarthritis or experiencing symptoms by adopting an active lifestyle.
 Regular exercise is the most important factor for joint health.